dreamcastnan/aws_sysops_notes/README.md

 #### __EBS vs EC2 Instance Store__

-1. some instacne don't come with EBS root volume, instead they have "Instance Store" = ephemeral stoarege
+1. some instance don't come with EBS root volume, instead they have "Instance Store" = ephemeral storage
 2. physically attached to the machine compared to EBS as a network drive
 3. good performance, very high IOPS, best for cache, buffer
 4. cannot resize, backup by user, lost after termination